MadsVSChristensen/socialgraphs-project/docs/index.md

 ## Dataset

 The dataset is pulled from the StackExchange API (https://api.stackexchange.com/).
 It consists of the top 100 questions every half month, based on score in descending order for the described timeframe.
-The API only allows for pulling 100 questions at a time, which is why we pull for every half month.
-This is done for the last 10 years, resulting in 2400 questions a year and a total of 240000 questions.
+The API only allows for pulling 100 questions at a time, which is why we pull for every month.
+This is done for the last 10 years, resulting in 1200 questions a year and a total of 12000 questions.
 The data is stored as a json object where the values from the tags, score, title and body keys is used for further processing.
+The body contains answers to the question.
 The dataset is around 30 mb in total.

 ## Analysis of network and text